iSapozhnik/Launchy-App-Switcher-Launcher/README.md

 - Improved the handling of hidden apps.

 ### Version 1.3 (Draft)
-- Showing alert explaining how to pring up back Preferences window when using "Hide menu bar icon" toggle
+- Showing alert explaining how to bring up back Preferences window when using "Hide menu bar icon" toggle